 I moved on to Syracuse University, where I got my master’s degree in broadcast journalism from the Newhouse School of Public Communications.
 In my time there, I was lucky enough to hook on as a play-by-play intern with the Syracuse Crunch of the American Hockey League and as a sports intern with WTOP-FM in Washington, DC.

 I previously worked full-time at WCHL-AM in Chapel Hill, North Carolina as a reporter/anchor, and did play-by-play, color commentary, hosting and reporting for the sports department.
-Since then, I worked for the Hickory Crawdads of the South Atlantic League as a broadcast assistant, appearing on the air for the team on all home games and some road games as well.
-I also rolled tarp and danced around as the mascot on occasion.
+Since then, I’ve worked for several minor league baseball teams, calling more than 800 games in my career while running media relations departments and contributing in social media, sales and marketing.

 I’m also a singer and music nut.
 At Brandeis, I was part of award winning all-male a cappella group VoiceMale.
 I’m also currently producing an album for an all-male group from the University of Massachusetts.